abdelzaki/notes/cpp/cpp_notes.md

         - we cannot override a static method
         - static method is called by class name that why both base and derived class can have the same method_name

 - standard utility:
     - std::bind:
         - we can bind a function with parameter

+## container
+### sequential
+    - array
+        - the size of the container doesnot change

     - vector:
+        - size grow in one direction

+    - deque:
+        - size change in two directions

+    - list:
+        - it is linked list

+### associative
+    - map and set

+## vector
     - header file is <vector>
+    - dynamic array
+    - it has random access
     - [] -> does not provide boundary check
     - at -> provides boundary check an throw out_of_range
     constructor:
         - std::vector<int> vec1;
         - std::vector<int> vec1(10,200)
         - std::vector<int> vec1({1,2,3})

     - assign():
         - would delete the old values and assign new values to the vector

     vector of references:
     - vector<reference_wrapper<string>> vec;
     - vec.push_back(ref(x))

     - size():
         - to get the size of the vector

     - reserve(int):
         - would reserve memory for x elements

     - empty()
         - return weather the size of the vector = 0

     - front():
         - get the first element

     - back():
         - get the last element

     - clear():
         - remove all elements of the vector

     - erase(iterator):
         - delete the element

+## deque
-    - deque:
+    - double ended queue
     - it is the same as vector but the elements are added at both end
+    - we can add element the the begin using push_front()

+## list
+    - it is linked list
+    - Lists do not provide random access
+    - empty()
+        - to check if the list has elements

+    - front()
+        - would get the first element in the list

-    - set:
+    - pop_front()
+        - remove the first element in the list

+## set
+    - collection of elements with no duplication
     - sort elements according to a certain criterion
     - type in set must be comparable

+## map
+    - it is container of key value pair
+    - to find an element in the map
+        - auto iterator = map.find(key)
+        - iterator.first return key
+        - iterator.second return value
+        - if the element doesnot exist it would return end()

+    - to insert element
+        - map.insert({key,value})

+    - to remove element by key
+        - map.erase(key)

+    - to remove element by iterator
+        - auto it = map.find(key)
+        - map.erase(it)

+    - to remove element by iterator std::map<std::string,float> coll;
+        for (auto pos = coll.begin(); pos != coll.end(); ) {
+        if (pos->second == value)
+            pos = coll.erase(pos);
+        else
+            ++pos;
+        }

+    - map[key] = value
+        - if key doesnot exist a default constructor would create the value
+        - then a copy assign would assign  the value to this key
+        - this method is slow as it contain two steps

+    - map.at(key)
+        - if key doesnot exit an exception would be thrown

 - algo:
     - find: